 Ear Infections Cause, Symptoms and Treatment

-During the cold and flu season, many children will develop an ear infection due to fluid trapped in the middle ear.
+During the cold and flu season, ear infections in children are a common affliction.
+Ear infections develop in children and adults due to fluid trapped in the middle ear.
 Most children will have at least one ear infection, but over one fourth of these children will have repeated ear infections.
 Children are most likely to have ear infections between the ages of 6 months and 2 years, but they continue to be a common childhood illness until the age of 8 years.

 Symptoms of Ear Infections